ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 At this stage, we have configured the Fake Authentication URL API that we will use in the next chapters.
 Of course, in real life that would be more of a user registry or OIDC provider that should be used.

 ## Protecting an API with Basic Authentication
 First, please consider that using Basic Authentication is not the best and most secured approach!
 The reason we have this test, is because it is a simple way to check that the *Fake Authentication URL API* is correctly working and can be used to secure an API.
 If I may make a parallel with a Web application, using Basic Authentication is as secured as using it for a Web application.
-A 401 challenge compared to a form-based authentication will imply that every request contains the uid/pwd, not very secured indeed.
+A 401-challenge compared to a form-based authentication will imply that every request contains the uid/pwd, not very secured indeed.

 There is an important design decision regarding what is the scope of the resource we are going to configure.
 Resource, here, means User Registries, TLS configurations and OAuth Providers.
 Should they apply and be visible for only one organization, or should it be defined for all organizations.
 In our case, we have taken the decision that the resources will be defined for all organizations and so we defined them in the Cloud Management Console.
 We could have decided to do it for each organization so they all would have their specific configurations.

-The list of Steps are the following:
+The list of Steps is the following:
 * In the Cloud Management console, define the User Registry based on the *Fake Authentication URL API*
 * In the Manager console, associate the user registry with the Catalogs
 * Configure the API security to use Basic Authentication and publish it into the catalog